-While Spirit Airlines doesn’t drum up a lot of positive press when it comes to customer satisfaction, they’re working hard to change the narrative.
+While Spirit Airlines doesn’t drum up a lot of positive press when it comes to customer satisfaction, it is working hard to change the narrative.

-Spirit’s new tactic involves talking up their Basic Fare and emphasizing the fact that stripped down services are necessary to provide you, the customer, with the cheapest possible ticket option.
+Spirit’s new tactic involves talking up its standard fare and emphasizing the fact that stripped-down services are necessary to provide you, the customer, with the cheapest possible ticket option.

 Here are a few examples:

-To justify their increasing baggage fee scale, Spirit says: “It costs time and resources to process at the airport, which means it costs you more money.”
+To justify its increasing baggage fee scale, Spirit says: “It costs time and resources to process at the airport, which means it costs you more money.”

-To address their “no refunds” policy, Spirit claims: “Trying to resell your ticket raises fares for everyone, so we don’t give refunds if your plans change.
+To address its “no refunds” policy, Spirit claims it’s “trying to resell your ticket raises fares for everyone, so we don’t give refunds if your plans change.
 Insurance is available to protect you from the unexpected.”

-Honesty & Transparency: One thing you can’t fault Spirit on is their honesty.
-They are very clear on their website that they’re attempting to offer the best possible price by cutting unnecessary expenditures.
-They even state they’re proud to have broken some rules along the way.
+Honesty and Transparency: One thing you can’t fault Spirit on is its honesty.
+It is very clear on its website that it is attempting to offer the best possible price by cutting unnecessary expenditures.
+It even states it’s proud to have broken some rules along the way.